djeang/parent-chaining/readme.md

 ### Make it Dynamic

 So far, we have only dealt with static content described "inline" the chained statement.
-To include dynamic content, we need the help of Java functional consumers.
+To include dynamic content, we'll use Java functional consumers.

 Just add such a `TagNode#apply(Consumer<TagNode>)` method taking a consumer to itself as a parameter :